root-project/web/blog/_posts/2021-03-11-vscode-extension-announcement.md

 ## Visual Studio Code

-VS Code is a free, [open source](https://github.com/Microsoft/vscode/), and very popular code editor by developed by Microsoft with TypeScript, a superset of JavaScript.
-It runs on any operating system, supports many languages, has built in support for Git, and much more.
+VS Code is a free, [open source](https://github.com/Microsoft/vscode/), and very popular code editor developed by Microsoft with TypeScript, a superset of JavaScript.
+It runs on any operating system, supports many languages, has built-in support for Git, and much more.
 Moreover, its functionality can easily be extended thanks to the [Extension API](https://code.visualstudio.com/api).
 This is where the fun begins!

 In the case of the ROOT File Viewer extension, the [Custom Editor API](https://code.visualstudio.com/api/extension-guides/custom-editors) is leveraged to handle ROOT Files.
 The custom editor requires two parts: a view and a document model.
 The view of the file is implemented through the [Webview API](https://code.visualstudio.com/api/extension-guides/webview), and the document model is a custom `RootFileDocument` class which we will keep simple by implementing a `CustomReadonlyEditorProvider`, the `RootFileEditorProvider`.
 We could go deep into details here, but that is probably outside of the scope of this post.